Inyanyanel/Hospital_Patient_wait_list-PowerBI/README.md

 #### Limitations
 ---
-  - Few outliers were recognised and removed reducing the data size.
+  - Inpatient and outpatient datasets were not uniform structurewise (i.e they had diferent number of columns and columns titles).

 #### References
 ---